kushagraup/multideviceproject/README.md

 ## Features

 - Authentication is provided.
 User has to make a account first.
-- Lets the user Create, Read, Update and Delete (CRUD) queries in a society/ Community in real time.
+- Lets the user Create, Read, Update and Delete (CRUD) queries in real time.
-- Provided with all Sqlite type operations.
 - Complete Backend support.
 - Dart Ui Theme.